ShanLuo/shanluo.github.io/_pages/about.md

 Please email me with a copy of your CV if you are interested in the above opportunities.
 Visit [Opportunities](/opportunities/) for all the opportunities.

 ## [News](/news/)
+*  Novemeber 2025: I am excited to share that I am awarded an EPSRC Open Fellowship!
 *  Novemeber 2025: I will serve as Area Chair for RSS 2026.
 *  October 2025: I was nominated for the Supervisory Excellence Award!
 *  October 2025: Our RoTiBot won the Best Paper Award at IROS 2025 Workshop on “Tactile Sensing Toward Robot Dexterity and Intelligence”, congratulations to Xuyang and Jiaqi!